 Duro has commonly needed deep integrations to mCAD/eCAD, ERP, e-catalogs and desktop Office, all Out-of-the-Box which ensures an uninterrupted Digital Thread.
 A RESTful API allows users to configure other integrations.
 Event triggers using webhooks send notifications to adjacent systems, thus automating the Digital Thread.

 Agile Team Collaboration

 Industrial Automation products have a high percentage of procured content sourced from suppliers.
 This means that all product stakeholders, including suppliers and customers, must collaborate to make decisions fast.
-Duro’s Git Workflow paradigm used in the software industry, where structured workflows are uncommon, suits industrial automation product development perfectly.
+Duro’s Git Workflow paradigm used in the automation engineering software industry, where structured workflows are uncommon, suits industrial automation product development perfectly.